- 1. What does your school offer children with Special Educational needs and/ or a learning disability?

 The Eresby School is a special academy in Spilsby, Lincolnshire for children with a range of Special Educational Needs aged 2 to 19 years, including severe Learning Difficulties (SLD), Moderate Learning Difficulties (MLD), Autism (ASD), Profound and Multiple Learning Difficulties (PMLD) and associated difficulties.

-The school also holds Eco schools award, Healthy Schools and International schools awards.
 Our Aim: "Eresby School aims to be a centre of excellence, enabling each pupil to be educated and cared for to the highest standard."

 - 2. What specialist expertise/facilities does your school have?